maxyang27896/Final-Year-Project/README.md

 - a dynamic control law
 - Direct Collocation.

 The dynamic control law is the key focus of this project which provides a optimised control strategy than LQR and SDRE and is a more robust control algorithm than direct collocation.
+Direct collocation is a numerical optimisation approach of solving the optimal control problem and has been used to demonstrate the optimality of this dynamic control law.